rebelsky/sams-assorted-musings-reflections/_forthcoming.md

 1. On names (Misc) (SamR, S.A., Sam, Samuel) [Short!]

-1. 103 Application for Access Computing

-1. 104 The Tigger Suit (post on halloween)

-1. 104 Three Months (also post on halloween)

-1. 105 A month of Grinnellians

-1. 106 Megan Goering (written; waiting to post)

-1. 107 Narren Brown (written; waiting to post)

-1. 108 Harley McIlrath. (written; waiting to post)

 1. Better writers than I.  (Essays on Vocation by Campbell, Skerett, and ...)
 (This could fit in the Grinnellians month.)